bloxstreet/support/rules/discord-rules.md

 **14.** Malicious communication is strictly prohibited.

-**15.** Opening more then 1 support ticket at a time will result in a sanction.
+**15.** Opening more than 1 support ticket at a time will result in a punishment.

 **16.** Not responding to support after opening a ticket will result in your ticket being closed.